tol-training/tol-training.github.io/docs/conduct.md

 ## Why We Have a code

-Our goal is for Biodiversity Genomics Academy 2023 (BGA23)to embody the best of our aspirations towards building a diverse and inclusive global genomics community.
+Our goal is for the Biodiversity Genomics 2023 conference (BG23) and Biodiversity Genomics Academy 2023 (BGA23) to embody the best of our aspirations towards building a diverse and inclusive global genomics community.
 We wish to foster a culture of diverse and inclusive scientific excellence in which persons of all identities and